freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-31.english.md

 ## Description
 <section id='description'>

-After all that work, something is finally displayed on the graph... it's just a line, but it's something.
-Really, it's the y-axis, and the numbers are just hidden on the left.
+After all that work, something is finally displayed on the graph.
+It's the y-axis and all the numbers are hidden on the left.

 Move the axis your `svgMargin` to the right by chaining an `attr` function to the selection.
 Use it to set the `transform` to `translate(${svgMargin}, 0)`.
-Use a template literal (backticks) to set the value.
+Use a template literal (backticks) to set the value so you can put your variable in there.
 </section>

 ## Instructions